Prebiotics & Probiotics

 Prebiotics & Probiotics are all about the bacteria that live in the gut...

-Good nutrition is important at every stage of life, but never more so than during the first two years of life.
-Research has identified that the first 1000 days of life – that is from conception to the second birthday – is a kind of golden window where the right nutrition is crucial for optimal growth and development.
-As this includes pregnancy, it highlights the importance and beneficial effects of healthy maternal nutrition on infant development.
+Good nutrition is important at every life stage, but perhaps never more so than during the first 1000 days – that is, from conception to the second birthday.
+Research has shown that the first 1000 days is a kind of golden window of opportunity, where the right nutrition is crucial for optimal growth and development.
+As this includes pregnancy, being at your best nutritional self during pregnancy could not be more important.

 Dr Joanna McMillan explains a little about the importance of The First 1000 Days.